Axon Connected

 Process Application

-I applied this measurement process to the Axon Fleet in-car camera system companion app, which we transitioned from the laptop Windows platform to mobile, iOS and Android phone and tablet form-factors, for our national and international markets.
+I first applied this framework to the Axon Fleet in-car camera system companion app, transitioning it from a Windows laptop tool to mobile-first experiences across iOS and Android phones and tablets for global markets.

-• Pre-Beta Benchmark ➑: SUS score was in the C+ / good range on the scale, identifying 43 issues and recommendations categorized by feature, customer promise, frequency of use, user effort, product, and cross-platform priority.
+• Pre-Beta Benchmark ➑: C+ / good SUS score, with 43 issues identified and categorized by feature, customer promise, frequency of use, effort, product, and cross-platform priority.

 ➍ Fleet in-car video system research